anoma/nspec/docs/arch/node/engines/shard_messages.juvix.md

 type KVSWrite := mkKVSWrite {
   timestamp : TxFingerprint; -- the logical time at which we are writing this data. key : KVSKey; -- the key used.
-With fancy hierarchical keys or suchlike, we could even specify a range of keys datum : Maybe KVSDatum; -- the new data to be associated with the key.
+With fancy hierarchical keys or suchlike, we could even specify a range of keys datum : Option KVSDatum; -- the new data to be associated with the key.
 No datum should only be used in a "may_write," and means don't change this value
 }
 ```
 !!! todo